Our Artists

 Kathy Jardine

-Kelly Hay-Hambrook
+Kelly Hay-Hambrook (Secretary)

-She was introduced to many mediums during her schooling and fell in love with pastels and
+She was introduced to many mediums during her schooling and fell in love with pastels and charcoal.
+Most of her work completed these days is in pastels.
+She also does watercolor/gouache when painting on site or doing studies.

 When not arting, Kelly enjoys the outdoors, walking/playing with her dog and photography.